Igigog/anomaly-modding-book/src/reference/file-formats/textures/terrain-mask.md

 ## About

-Terrain mask.
-Grass is filled in the level based on its colors.
+A mask for [Detail Objects](../../../glossary/glossary.html#detail-object).
+Fills in the level according to its colors.

 ## Programs editing this file